The Witches

 Why do the Witches speak in trochaic tetrameter?

-The Witches break this pattern decisively.
-Their characteristic line is trochaic tetrameter – four feet of trochee (DUM-da DUM-da DUM-da DUM-da), usually catalectic (the final unstressed syllable omitted), producing a chant-like rhythm that works entirely outside the human metrical economy.
-The A4S1 opening of the cauldron scene is the clearest single example:
+Most of the play is in iambic pentameter – the five-foot line (da-DUM da-DUM da-DUM da-DUM da-DUM) Shakespeare uses for serious dramatic verse.
+The human characters speak almost entirely in this metre.
+The Witches break the pattern decisively.
+Their characteristic line is trochaic tetrameter – four feet of trochee (DUM-da DUM-da DUM-da DUM-da), usually catalectic, with the final unstressed syllable omitted, producing a chant-like rhythm that works outside the human metrical economy.

-Thrice the brinded cat hath mew'd.
+Thrice the brinded cat hath mewed.

 Thrice and once the hedge-pig whined.